OTLAW1899/Digital-Investigation-Project/README.md

 - **Binary File Reconstruction** — Hex editors, magic numbers
 - **Threat Intelligence Integration** — VirusTotal, malware detection

-It reinforced the importance of **automation** in cybersecurity — integrating email parsing, malware scanning, and network monitoring into a single **defense workflow**.
+It reinforced the importance of automation in cybersecurity — integrating email parsing, malware scanning, and network monitoring into a single defense workflow.

 ---

 ## Future Improvements
-- Automate file extraction from PCAPs using **Python scripts**
+- Automate file extraction from PCAPs using Python scripts.
-- Expand **signature detection** for advanced file types
+- Expand signature detection for advanced file types.
-- Integrate **machine learning** for anomaly detection in network traffic
+- Integrate machine learning for anomaly detection in network traffic.

 ---